 - What kind of records do I need?

 Deductible mortgage interest is any interest you pay on a loan secured by a main home or second home that was used to buy, build, or substantially improve your home.
 For tax years prior to 2018, the maximum amount of debt eligible for the deduction was $1 million.
 For tax years after 2017, the maximum amount of debt is limited to $750,000.
+Mortgages that existed as of December 14, 2017 will continue to receive the same tax treatment as under the old rules.
 Additionally, for tax years prior to 2018, the interest paid on up to $100,000 of home equity debt was also deductible.
 These loans include:

 - A mortgage to buy your home